Alavelli-Bhanu-Prasad/Skill_Nexis_WEEK-2/README.md

 This repository contains a collection of Python programs developed as part of an internship to strengthen core programming skills such as data structures, file handling, and logical problem solving.
 Each program is designed to solve a specific real-world problem using simple and efficient approaches.

-📇 Contact Book using Dictionary
+📇 CONTACT BOOk USING DICTIONARY

 A simple contact management application built using Python dictionaries to store and manage contact details efficiently.
 The program allows users to perform operations such as adding new contacts, searching existing ones, updating information, and deleting records.
 It demonstrates how key-value data structures can be used for fast data retrieval and modification.

 🔧 Components Used: